eugene-zuban/c-practice/README.md

 3. URLfy: a method to replace all spaces in a string with '%20'.
 The algorithm in my code does replacements from the end of the string.
 [Code: replacing spaces using pointers.](https://github.com/jack-zuban/c-practice/tree/master/URLfy/URLfy/main.c)

 4. Check if given string is a permutation of a palindrome.
 The palindrome could be any character sequence and it does not need to be limited to dictionary words.
 [Code: Permutation of a palindrome check using bit mask.](https://github.com/jack-zuban/c-practice/blob/master/palindrome-permutation/palindrome-permutation/main.c)

+5. Check that two strings are one (or none) edit away from each other.
+[Code: one edit away checker.](https://github.com/jack-zuban/c-practice/blob/master/one-away/one-away/main.c)